How much does it cost to create a mobile application?

 Maps and geolocation are often the core of the application.
 Geolocation-based applications cover such areas as the sharing economy, transportation, delivery, and maps finding specific services.
 Map-based applications usually use the Google Maps or OpenStreetMap API.
 Depending on the purpose and choice, API libraries can be either free or paid.
 The price list for Google Maps can be found here https://developers.google.com/maps/pricing-and-plans/.
 OpenStreetMap is in theory free, but some libraries providing more advanced functionalities are created by third-party companies and can be paid.

 Applications created for internal use in the company do not require to be placed in an app marketplace.
 However, a marketplace platform is one of the easiest ways to distribute the app among users, update it, and fix bugs.
 For this reason, B2C applications should be put on such platforms, because it is the easiest way to download them, and such platforms are an additional marketing channel.
 Google Play and the App Store are the main marketplaces for applications written for Android and iOS.
 Besides these two, there are plenty of niche stores also worth considering.
 Even if they are less popular, making an application available in such a store is a good decision, as it might become the only one of its type on the platform.
 When it comes to Google Play or the App Store, it is more difficult to deliver a unique app.
 Also, development costs do not significantly increase or decrease due to the chosen marketplace.
 Below is a list of popular mobile application marketplaces:

 - Google Play,

 - Samsung Galaxy Store,

 - Uptodown App Store,

 - Cydia App Store,

-Research carried by AnyPresence shows that 29.6% of developers of business applications release at least one app’s update a month, and 52,8% plan to improve apps every 6 months.
+According to AnyPresence, 29.6% of developers creating business applications release at least one app update a month, and 52.8% plan to improve their app every 6 months.